What we do

 By making grants to charities already established in Sri Lanka, Lucas Helps Dogs supports those places and helps them to continue their work.

-We have recently started monthly spay&neuter programme with other charity and we aim to sterilise 50 dogs every months.
+We have recently started monthly spay&neuter programme win cooperation with an established Sri Lankan charity and we aim to sterilise 50 dogs every months.

 Only consistent neutering programmes help reduce the number of dogs, mass vaccinations help reduce diseases and minimise the risk of rabies.